Michael24816/Data-Analyst-Job-Market-Analysis/README.md

 ## Features (Work in Progress)

-- Automated Data Cleaning: A feature to automate the data cleaning and extraction process, facilitating daily updates.
+✅ Automated Data Cleaning: A feature to automate the data cleaning and extraction process, facilitating daily updates.
+- Extract years of experience from job postings
 - Live Dashboard: A planned feature that will provide a live dashboard to visualize the analysis results and insights dynamically.